Chevalley-Monk formulas for bow varieties: Introduction

 where $w\in S_n$, $l$ is the Bruhat length and $t_{k,j}\in S_n$ the transposition switching $k$ and $j$.
 Since basis elements can be interpreted as one-parameter deformations of Schubert classes, a well-known limit argument (see e.g.~\cite[Section~9]{aluffi2017shadows}) proves that~\eqref{eq:IntroductionCMCotangenBundles} implies the classical Chevalley--Monk formula in the singular cohomology of $F_n$ (\cite{chevalley1994decompositions}, \cite{monk1959geometry}):

 where $\mathfrak S_w$ denotes the Schubert class corresponding to the permutation $w$.

-For the proof of \eqref{eq:IntroductionCMBowVarieties}, we employ the equivariant resolution theorem of Botta and Rim\'anyi \cite[Theorem~6.13]{botta2023mirror} that provides a way to compute equivariant multiplicities of stable envelopes of bow varieties in terms of equivariant multiplicities of stable envelopes of cotangent bundles of partial flag varieties.
-Then applying the localization formula from \cite{su2017stable} allows us to express these equivariant multiplicities in terms of symmetric group combinatorics which gives a good control over them.
+For the proof of \eqref{eq:IntroductionCMBowVarieties}, we employ the equivariant resolution theorem of Botta and Rim\'anyi \cite[Theorem~6.13]{botta2023mirror} that provides a way to compute localization coefficients of stable envelopes of bow varieties in terms of localization coefficients of stable envelopes of cotangent bundles of partial flag varieties.
+Then applying the localization formula from \cite{su2017stable} allows us to express these localization coefficients in terms of symmetric group combinatorics which gives a good control over them.

 \textbf{Acknowledgements.} First, I want to thank my supervisor C. Stroppel for stimulating discussions and continuous support.
 Moreover, I am grateful to R. Rim\'anyi and T. Botta for sharing knowledge about bow varieties and further interesting mathematical discussions.
 I thank the Max--Planck Institute for Mathematics Bonn for financial support.